SeldonIO/seldon-core/doc/README.md

  * [nbsphinx_link](https://nbsphinx-link.readthedocs.io) - support linking to notebooks outside of Sphinx source directory via `.nblink` files

 The full list of plugins and their options can be found in `source/conf.py`.

+## Tips & Tricks

+### Linking to markdown outside of `doc/source`

+Referencing documents outside of `doc/source` tree does not work out of the box but there is an easy workaround:

+1. Create a simple `rst` file including `include` or `mdinclude` directive, e.g. see [this](source/reference/integration_nvidia_link.rst) link referenced [here](source/reference/images.md)

+        .. mdinclude:: ../../../integrations/nvidia-inference-server/README.md

+2. Reference this file instead of included one